3 Case Studies: Discovering Market Problems and Their Solutions

 The Market Problem: Career Path Uncertainty

-Market Problem Discovery Through Lemonade Stands
+Market Problem Discovery Via Lemonade Stands

 After they built concepts and landing pages, they were able to A/B test messaging and conduct surveys and better understand the difference between their “say data” and “do data.”

-“Say data” is what people say they want and “do data” is how their audience acted when a solution was presented.
+“Say data” is what people say they want, and “do data” is how their audience acted when a solution was presented.

 Market Problem Solution: PMI Navigator Career Platform

-The roadmap is full of actionable resources like events they should attend, podcasts they should listen to, books and articles they should read, etc. Once they complete a goal, they can move to the next.
+The roadmap is full of actionable resources like events they should attend, podcasts they should listen to, books and articles they should read, etc. Once they complete a goal, they can move on to the next.

 This solution solved the problem of ambiguity by giving the users clear directions on what content was valuable and the next steps to take.